barsoom/devbook/deploy_without_downtime/README.md

       Put that method call **at the very top of the class** or you risk errors like "undefined method `type' for nil:NilClass".

       If the model uses STI, make sure to do this in the base class, not one of the subclasses.
+  * Deploy 3: Remove it from DB.

     * Include a migration to remove the column.

       In a big table, you should drop each index touching the column with `DROP INDEX CONCURRENTLY` (Example: `remove_index :companies, :bookie_api_key, name: "index_companies_on_bookie_api_key", unique: true, algorithm: :concurrently`) before dropping the column itself, to avoid locking issues.
 This requires the migration class to run the class method `disable_ddl_transaction!` first.

-  * Deploy 3: Remove the code that ignored the column.
+  * Deploy 4: Remove the code that ignored the column.

 ### Renaming columns